-The Office of Post Graduate Success is committed to assisting students with making connections between their academic experience and career paths.
+The Office of Experiential Opportunities and Post Graduate Success is committed to assisting students with making connections between their academic experience and career paths.
 We provide career-related counseling, resources, and programs to help individuals clarify academic and career goals.

 We assist in establishing a career plan and develop job-search skills in order to help our students/alumni to make successful career transitions.
 We build relationships with alumni, employers, and graduate schools to optimize internship, job, and career opportunities.
 We also create strategic partnerships with campus departments to assist students in developing and articulating co-curricular experiences that will help to ensure they are competitive in their future pursuits.